Spirits (Having Flown)

 "Spirits (Having Flown)" is a song by the Bee Gees which was originally released on the 1979 album Spirits Having Flown.
-Though not issued as a single in conjunction with the parent album, it was released in the UK to promote the compilation Bee Gees Greatest, which was released in December 1979.
-Its B-side was a 1975 song "Wind of Change" from the group's Main Course.
+Though not issued as a single in conjunction with the parent album, it was released in the UK in December to promote the compilation album Greatest, which had been released in late October 1979.
+Its B-side was a 1975 song "Wind of Change" from the group's Main Course album.

-The song itself is a Caribbean flavored R&B track sung by Barry in natural voice during the verses and joined by Robin and Maurice on the chorus which is sung in falsetto.
+The song itself is a Caribbean flavored R&B track sung by Barry Gibb in natural voice during the verses and joined by Robin and Maurice Gibb on the chorus which is sung in falsetto.
 The count-in (1, 2, 3, 4) heard on the album version was omitted from the single version and on the album Bee Gees Greatest.
 Flute work for the track was provided by Herbie Mann.
 A promotional video of the song, presenting the Bee Gees and Andy Gibb on holiday at Miami Beach, was released.

-The single peaked at No. 16 in the UK, and would be the last Top 40 hit the band had in the UK for almost eight years.
+The single peaked at No. 16 in the UK in January 1980, and would be the last Top 40 hit the band had in the UK until 1987.